gongzihanyoyo/LynkLLM-CE/README.md

 ## Precautions

-- Need the API endpoint support CORS calls.
+- For some APIs with CORS restrictions, please [install the enhancer script](https://www.tampermonkey.net/script_installation.php#url=https://lynkllm-ce.pages.dev/LynkLLM-CE-Enhancer.user.js).
 - Currently only OpenAI format is supported; other formats are not available yet.

 ## License